SarvarKh/ofn-wiki/Tech-Doc:-How-OFN-is-organized-in-Domains-using-Rails-Engines.md

 The migration to engines will consist basically of moving files from /app/<relative_file_path> to /engines/<engine_name>/app/<relative_file_path>.

 Each engine and the main app will have different ways of accessing/depending on (other) domains code:
-* requiring another domain's modules and classes directly, for example, the main app FooterLinksHelper requires the Content domain CookiesConsent service simply by using `require 'content/cookies_consent'`
+* requiring another domain's modules and classes directly, for example, the main app FooterLinksHelper requires the Web domain CookiesConsent service simply by using `require 'web/cookies_consent'`
-* the best way to depend on another engine is through its routes (ideally the API routes) - like Spree, each domain's routes are mounted on the base url with `mount Content::Engine, :at => '/'`
+* the best way to depend on another engine is through its routes (ideally the API routes) - like Spree, each domain's routes are mounted on the base url with `mount Web::Engine, :at => '/'`